barumau/panlingue/eng/G-PP.md

 In Panlingue, prepositions are basically a sub-category of verbs.

-## Prepositions of place and time
+## Core prepositions

-Panlingue has five prepositions of place and time.
+Panlingue has six core prepositions of place, time and relation.

-1. *ya* - presence or togetherness:
-   with, by use of
-2. *na* - absence or lack: without
+1.  *a*
-3. *va* - location or moment (in general): at, in, on, by
+    – location in space or moment in time: *at, in, on, by*
+2.  *ja*
-4. *ja* - origin, beginning or cause: from, since, because
+    – origin, beginning or cause: *from, since, because*
+3.  *ta*
-5. *pa* - destination, end or purpose: to, till, until, for, then
+   – destination, end or purpose: *to, till, until, for*
+4.  *va*
+    – presence or togetherness: *with*
+5.  *na*
+    – absence or lack: *without*
+6.  *ka*
+   – point of comparison: *like, as, than*

 A preposition begins a prepositional phrase.
 In a simple prepositional phrase the preposition is complemented by a pronoun or a noun phrase.

-*me va hotel.*
+*me a hotel.*
 – I'm in the hotel.
-*me sona va hotel.*
+*me sona a hotel.*
 – I sleep in the hotel.
-*me sona ja xam pa sube.*
+*me sona ja xam ta sube.*
 – I sleep since evening until morning.
-*me safara ja London pa Paris.*
+*me safara ja London ta Paris.*
 – I travel from London to Paris.

 Prepositions can be complemented also by a verb phrase.
 Then they refer to time.

 *me denga ja te kita.*
 – I have waited since you left.
-*me denga pa te laya dom.*
+*me denga ta te laya dom.*
 – I wait until you come home.
-*me denga va te sona.*
+*me denga a te sona.*
 – I wait while you sleep.

-### va

-*va* is an all-purpose locative preposition.
-Its basic meaning is "at".

-*me liba va dome.*
-_I stand with house._
-I stand by the house.

-*me loga va panlingue.*
-_I speak with Panlingue._
-I speak in Panlingue.

-*me loga ya doste va panlingue va fon.*
-_I speak with friends with Panlingue with telephone._
-I speak with friends in Panlingue by telephone.

-### Verbs as prepositions

-In Panlingue some verbs function like prepositions do in English.

-*me kata ban.*
-– I cut bread.
-*me kata ban, uza chake.*
-– I cut bread, use a knife.
-(I cut bread with a knife.)

-*me denga dura dul hor.* - I wait, (it) lasts two hours.
-(I wait during/for two hours.)

-Here are some verbs that are usable as prepositions:

-*bada* - to follow; after, behind
-*dura* - to last; during, for the time/duration of
-*jungu* - to be centered; amid, amidst, in the middle, in the center
-*loka* - to occupy, to be located; at
-*sirka* - to surround; around
-*supra* - to surpass; over, above

-### Verbs without prepositions

-Prepositions are not used as frequently in Panlingue as in English.
-In many phrases, the verb says enough alone.

-*me laya dome.*
-– I come home.
-*te sida kurse.*
-– You sit (on) the chair.
-*le lala sofa.*
-– S/he lies (on) the sofa.
-*pex nata daria.*
-– Fish swim (in) the sea.
-*jenger marca dau.*
-– Warriors march (on) the road.

-## Preposition of relation
+### Location: a

+*a* is the all-purpose locative preposition.
+Its basic meaning is 'at',
+and it can be variously translated as *at, in, on* and *by*.

+*`me sta  a  dao.`*
+ `I  stay at road`
+'I am on the road.'

+*`me loga  a  panlingue a  telefon.`*
+ `I  speak at Panlingue at telephone.`
+'I speak in Panlingue in telephone.'

+### Togetherness: va

+The preposition
+*va*
+indicates that two things are together or in the company of each other.

+*`me sta  va   te  a  dom.`*
+ `I  stay with you at house`
+'I am with you at home.'

+*`me loga  panlingue va   mi doste.`*
+ `I  speak Panlingue with my friend`
+'I speak Panlingue with my friend.'

+It can be used also to indicate that two actions happen at the same time.

+*`me kata ban  va    uza dau.`*
+ `I  cut  bread with use knife`
+'I cut bread using a knife'

+### Comparison: ka

 Preposition *ka* indicates the way something is done.
 It corresponds to English prepositions _like_, _than_, _as_ and _as if_.